 - focuses explicitly at the regional level and aims to strengthen regional ocean governance;

 - facilitates the joint development of new scalable solutions to current ocean sustainability challenges;

 - is a knowledge-driven conference developed by independent research institutes and think-tanks together with a broad network of experts and in dialogue with decision-makers and civil society; and

 - provides a space outside of formal governance arrangements where stakeholders engage in discussion as individual experts and where different types of knowledge can be brought together on an equal footing.

 A dedicated team composed of ocean governance experts based at the Institute for Advanced Sustainability Studies (IASS), the Institute for Sustainable Development and International Relations (IDDRI), and TMG – Think Tank for Sustainability is developing and hosting the Marine Regions Forum together with the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, the European Commission and renowned international experts, many of which are part of the Advisory Board and Steering Group of the Marine Regions Forum.

 The Marine Regions Forum is organized within the framework of and as contribution to the Partnership for Regional Ocean Governance (PROG), a collaborative science-society-policy initiative that supports the development of integrated ocean governance approaches for marine regions.

-The first Marine Regions Forum will be held from 30 September to 2 October 2019 at the Vienna House Andel’s Hotel in Berlin, Germany.
-To see the latest update regarding the upcoming 2019 conference, click here.
+The first Marine Regions Forum was held from 30 September to 2 October 2019 at the Vienna House Andel’s Hotel in Berlin, Germany.